MenaraSolutions/geographer/README.md

 | Chinese Mandarin | ✓            | ✓         | ✓           |
 | Bahasa Indonesia | WIP   | WIP        | WIP          |

+## Vision

+Our main principles and goals are:

+1. Be lightweight and independent – so that this package can be pulled anywhere alone
+2. Coverage – Geographer should cover all countries and languages
+3. Be extensible – developers should be able to override and extend easily

+## Performance

+While not a number one priority at this stage, we will try maintain reasonable CPU and memory performance.
+Some benchmarks:

+### Inflating a city based on its Id

+Time = 6 ms
+Memory = 81056 bytes

 ## Todo

 1. Add basic spatial index
-2. Add basic collection methods (eg. sort)
-3. Add Memcached repository driver
+2. Add Memcached repository driver
-4. Add some unit tests (in addition to existing integration tests)
+3. Add some unit tests (in addition to existing integration tests)

 ## Projects using Geographer